Education of traditional medicine

 Objective of learning Ayurvedic medicine – Ayurvedic medicines entails three phases of healing or the state of illness.
 These are Samsodhana (the process of cleansing), Samsamana (palliative care) and finally Nidanaparivarjana (the treatment of causes).
 In this way it does not only help with discovering the root of the physical state, but it also cures the state of the human soul and consciousness as well as conducting healing on the basis of the characteristics which are often the causes of illness or its various body states.
 Indian as Tibetan medicine primarily guides the person to prevent illness, in other words, to raise their vitality.
 Not having a deeper insight into Ayurveda many people think that we, as individuals, can be strictly categorized into one of the three Doshas Vata, Pitta and Kapha, whereas we are really made up of all three Doshas.
 Ayurveda teaches, that consciousness is the energy of health, which works through all five basic Elements or Panchatattva (Ether-Akashatatva, Air-Vayutatva, Fire-Agnitatva, Water-Apastatva, Earth Prithvitatva).
 When the organism of a person is healthy, then all five elements are in balance, but when the balance breaks down, we get sick.
 Marma Anatomy – points / body fields are the key (insight into health) in the body where vital fluids flow through muscles, veins, arteries, bones and joints.
 Marmas can be referred to as intersections between the physical, psychic, astral and spiritual bodies.
 A good traditional practitioner or through pulse diagnostics (Nadi Pariksha), prescribes therapeutic processes for balancing the health of all three Doshas Vata-Pitta-Kapha, along the paths which vital fluids flow through organs and glands.
 In the following, it is mandatory that the client / patient (preventive) or in a curative state must be given an insight into his eating habits and lifestyle, and he will be prescribed a list of Food / Diet from his/her Life environment, which covers all steps from preparation to consumption of the same – Food / Diet plan for balancing Prana or life ropes Guna that “brings or takes” away vital/immune health: Sattva Vata Guna food that sustains the body; Rajas Pitta Guna food that creates and develops the body and Tamas Kapha Guna food that destroys the body.
 The Ayurvedic expert obtains the parameters of the doshas through the processes of Nadi (examination) and Pariksha (diagnosis) as well as establishing the causes (Vikruti) of the illness i.e., the balancing of the state of the bodily fluids of the Dosha and Elements.
 Vata Dosha (ether-air) can develop allergies caused by weak immunity; Psychologically it affects the flow of thoughts – it brings freshness and joy (sound, voice and touch); Balances the mouth-nose, gastrointestinal tract, respiratory tract, stomach, muscle movement, heart rate and lung expansion-contraction.
 Pitta Dosha (fire and water) can develop conditions related to the work of the stomach; Psychologically, it affects giving and receiving love and compassion (sight and taste); It balances the solar plexus, temperature and metabolism (digestion and digestion), plasma, cytoplasm, serum, saliva, nose (saliva-liquid), urine and sweat.
 Kapha Dosha (earth and water) can develop conditions related to nutrition (obesity, thyroid disorders); It has a psychological effect, stimulating forgiveness and creating mutual warmth (tastes and smells); Balances structures (bones-cartilage-nails-teeth-hair-skin), growth, heart pathways, protects the brain and spine, creates an important lining of the stomach and abdominal cavity.

-With the Nadi Pariksha procedure (Prashana – questionnaire / file, Darshana – the patient’s physical appearance and Sparshana – pulse diagnostics), the patient is prescribed a list of foods from his/her environment, including all steps from preparation to consumption of the same.
-This ensures the improvement and advancement of the individual’s state of the five elements Ether, Air, Fire, Water and Earth in which the “Ayus(r) Life” is present.
-As an Ayurvedic Practitioner, you will use your knowledge to create a program for your client that will bring vitality through determining the state / balance of the three Guna Doshas (Gunas: lifestyle, upbringing and food in which the Pranic environment we are born / Prakruti), Vikruti state of tight fluids Dosha – state of immune health).
+As an Ayurvedic Practitioner, you will use your knowledge to create a therapeutic program for your client that will bring vitality through determining the state / balance of the three Guna Doshas (Gunas: lifestyle, upbringing and food in which the Pranic environment we are born / Prakruti), Vikruti state of tight fluids Dosha – state of immune health).
 Ayurvedic medicine defines the absence of disease in various aspects of life – in the field of psychology it is defined by mental health; in the area of physical and spiritual condition, it is measured by the pathological condition through the areas of sociology, representation in interpersonal relations.
 For a more effective outcome in the healing of the Dosha (in other words for a preventive impact) the Panchakarma program, which focuses on the endocrine, nervous, digestive, circulatory and bone systems, is performed.
 This therapeutic program eliminates those toxic elements from the body which are most harmful to both health and vitality.
 Ayurveda aspires to a state which exceeds or creates health and seeks to prolong our lifespan without major illnesses.
 Ayurveda has developed through four of six Indian orthodox philosophical systems, namely Samkhya, Yoga, Niti, Vaisheshika.
 Samkhya literally means „calculate “and in essence it is a philosophical system which speaks about the entanglement of the eternal and unchanging soul (purusha) in the web of the changing primordial matter (Prakiti).
 The metaphysics of Samkhya is supplemented by Yoga, a practical method, which aims for absolute freedom defined as „the cessation of all sources of consciousness “.
 Neither does it have two meanings as in „the rules of logical reasoning“ or „the rules of successful control.”
 Vaisheshika literally means „the science of multiplicity “, which aspires to define the world through physics.
 Each of these four forms of science belong to the most ancient of writings and they were established and passed on orally to many schools by the ancient sages, the Rishis.
 Ayurveda is the medical branch of the Indian subcontinent and entails Yoga, Vedanta, Tantra and Buddhism.
 Both Ayurveda and Yoga are also connected to the system of Tantra, which offers various techniques for changes in the nature of consciousness.
 However, real Tantra is really so much more than the currently popular ideas about it, which merely promote it as a system of sexual (fantasy erotic) practices.
 Tantra (psychology of the Life, Ayurveda medical Jyotish practitioner – Vedic psychology) is a complete system for human development, which gives us the opportunity to improve all aspects of our lives.
 The Ayurvedic medicine Tantric interpretation of a healthy and happy life is rooted in our positive thinking and daily work as well as our relations to ourselves and others.
 With its good intentions, the human being is spreading the blessings and thoughts, which, in turn, can return to him/her manifold.

-Each student receives a BOOK and TEXTBOOK at the beginning of their studies – Ayurvedic Medicine for Physical, Mental and Spiritual Health; Author: Smajo Safić Gupta, Prof. Vaidya Dr. Manpa.
-BOOKLETS, the for Learning Therapeutic Methods and Techniques from Ayurvedic medicine (Institute of Ayurveda, Ayur Ashram); Author: Smajo Safić Gupta, Prof. Vaidya Dr. Manpa.
-The education itself has NO EXAMS (during the duration of the doctoral study – the study team-committee is present and included in the final exam/diploma defense), but the student studies in groups and individually in order to gain knowledge for starting or upgrading the Ayur Life.
-Additional learning material is adapted to each individual for further learning, both academically and linguistically, if necessary!
+The education itself has No exams (during the duration of the doctoral study – the study team-committee is present and included in the final exam/diploma defence), but the student studies in groups and individually in order to gain knowledge for starting or upgrading the Ayur Life.
+Additional learning material is adapted to each individual for further learning, both academically and linguistically!

-The learning period for AYURVEDA THERAPIST MASSER is divided in proportion to six (6) months.
+The learning period for Ayurveda Therapist Masseur is divided in proportion to six (6) months.
 After the acquisition of 50 hours (45 minutes / school hour) of practical work, the participants receive a Certificate (description of the skills won) and a Diploma.
 The educational program includes areas: Anatomy and Physiology, Psychology, Ayurveda communication and Ayurveda skills of listening to the intangible aspects of the body: Soul, Spirit, Intellect, Will, Conscience, Mind, Emotions, etc., Several types of Ayurveda techniques of Rubbing and Marma therapy, Yoga and Meditation.
-Upon completion of the practical knowledge, the opportunity for learning is opens up for the student to further learning – knowledge of study of degree PANCHAKARMA THERAPIST CERTIFICATION: Pharmacology for therapy; Pharmaceutical science; Pathology; Toxicology; Medicinal functions of Integrative procedure for the Therapeutic program of Panchakarma.
+Upon completion of the practical knowledge, the opportunity for learning is opens up for the student to further learning – knowledge of study of degree Panchakarma Therapist Certification: Pharmacology for therapy; Pharmaceutical science; Pathology; Toxicology; Medicinal functions of Integrative procedure for the Therapeutic program of Panchakarma.

-Studying Ayurvedic medicine (Bachelor of Ayurvedic Medicine and Surgery – B.A.M.S.) is an academic Indian medical degree AYURVEDA PHYSICIAN that is awarded after a classical study period of 3+2 years.
-After obtaining the title of 1st Levels AYURVEDA THERAPIST MASSER, and 2nd Levels AYURVEDA PANCHAKARMA PRACTITIONER, you are first welcome to “distance” education, which means that the student receives written materials for learning the theory and, in agreement with the mentor/professor, attends a large part of the practice in India.
+Studying Ayurvedic medicine (Bachelor of Ayurvedic Medicine and Surgery – B.A.M.S.) is an academic Indian medical degree Ayurveda Physician that is awarded after a classical study period of 3+2 years.
+After obtaining the title of 1st Levels Ayurveda Therapist Masseur, and 2nd Levels Ayurveda Panchakarma Practitioner, you are first welcome to “distance” education, which means that the student receives written materials for learning the theory and, in agreement with the mentor/professor, attends a large part of the practice in India.
 During the initial internship, the student of the school learns by observing how the mentors carry out processes on patients, with the aim that the learning practice enables better memory and better visual information about the course of therapeutic work of the future doctor.
-For admission (B.A.M.S.) it is desirable, and it is logical, that the student really proves that he is capable of conducting practical classes in the subjects: Pharmacognosy / Botany; Pathology; Pharmacy and Medicine; General Medicine; Physiology; Biology; Basic Principles and Ethics; General Surgery; Paediatrics’; Anatomy; Diseases of the eyes, ears, nose, throat and head; Hygiene & Yoga; Body cleansing; Toxicology; Gynecology; Psychotherapy; Science of Rejuvenation / Science of Aphrodisiacs.
+For admission (B.A.M.S.) it is desirable, and it is logical, that the student really proves that he is capable of conducting practical classes in the subjects: Pharmacognosy / Botany; Pathology; Pharmacy and Medicine; General Medicine; Physiology; Biology; Basic Principles and Ethics; General Surgery; Paediatrics’; Anatomy; Diseases of the eyes, ears, nose, throat and head; Hygiene & Yoga; Body cleansing; Toxicology; Gynaecology; Psychotherapy; Science of Rejuvenation / Science of Aphrodisiacs.
 Learning is a complex psychological process of changing behaviour based on acquired knowledge / experience and is already visible through the knowledge gained within the First and Second Levels (in addition to the knowledge gained that is seen and felt from each participant through their CV).
-The student-participant of the Level B.A.M.S. should be aware that the process of learning / studying very demanding and that they must complete practical training in India with a designated mentor at an Institution approved by the Consortium partner of the Institute of Ayurveda, Ayur Ashram in accordance with AYUSH standards.
+The student-participant of the Level B.A.M.S., should be aware that the process of learning / studying very demanding and that they must complete practical training in India with a designated mentor at an Institution approved by the Consortium partner of the Institute of Ayurveda, Ayur Ashram in accordance with AYUSH standards.

 1